 All of the products in this test win AAA awards.
-The strongest from Trellix, ESET, Kaspersky, Microsoft and Sophos stopped all the threats and allowed all legitimate applications.
-Endpoint protection products from CrowdStrike, VIPRE, SentinelOne and Broadcom also achieved Total Accuracy Ratings in the high 90s, which is also outstanding.
+The strongest from ESET, Kaspersky, Microsoft, and Sophos stopped all the threats and allowed legitimate applications.
+Webroot's endpoint protection product also achieved Total Accuracy Ratings of 97% which is also outstanding.

-Appendices Appendix A: Terms Used
+AppendicesAppendix A: Terms Used